 - painful or sore joints in the wrists, elbows, knees, and ankles

 - pain in one joint that moves to another joint

 - shortness of breath

-- flat, slightly raised, ragged rash
+- a flat, slightly raised, ragged rash

 - outbursts of crying or inappropriate laughter

-- blood tests for strep bacteria
+- testing their blood for strep bacteria

 Your doctor might prescribe an anticonvulsant if involuntary movements become too severe.